ivanbgd/stock-trading-cli-with-async-streams/README.md

 - Unit tests are also asynchronous.
 - We introduced `Actors` ([the Actor model](https://en.wikipedia.org/wiki/Actor_model)).
     - This didn't prove to be a fast solution for this concrete problem.
 It was rather slow, in all variants.
-    - It was on the order of synchronous and single-threaded `async` code, i.e., ~80-90 seconds.
+    - It was on the order of synchronous and single-threaded `async` code, i.e., ~80-90 seconds, when actors were processing one symbol at a time (when a request message contained only one symbol to process).
+This applies in case of the `actix` crate with a single `MultiActor` that does all three operations, and in case of three actors when using the `xactor` crate.
+    - When we increased the chunk size to 128, the `MultiActor` performance with `actix` improved a lot, enough for it to fit in the 30-second window.
+    - *Note*: [actix-rt](https://crates.io/crates/actix-rt) is a "Tokio-based single-threaded async runtime for the Actix ecosystem".
 - The actors are connected to the outside world.
     - We create a web service for this.